jetstream-cloud/js2docs/docs/general/advanced_terraform.md

 This repo located below will setup a Kubernetes cluster with the amount of followers you specific.

-Currently this is running on Ubuntu 20 and installs the latest version of kubernetes.
+Currently this is running on Ubuntu 20 and installs the latest version of Kubernetes.

 ```
 https://github.com/wellsaar/terraform-js2-k8cluster